-- Final Fantasy III had White Mage as a job class, as well as the Devout job, which functions as a stronger version of White Mage.
+- Final Fantasy III had White Mage as a job class, as well as the Devout job, the equivalent of the White Wizard upgrade from the first game.

 - Final Fantasy IV had Rosa and Porom and also several White Mage NPCs.

 - Final Fantasy V had a White Mage job class.